Ernesto weakens over southern Mexico, churns toward Gulf

 Some 90 people took shelter in a high school in Chetumal, where the storm flooded streets and knocked down trees.

+"It was frightening, the winds were very strong all night," said 37-year-old Olivia Cuellar, who stayed overnight in the shelter with her three small children.
+"I imagine (my house) is damaged, we do not have very good houses here," she said.

-Rainfall of 4 to 8 inches, and possibly 12 inches in some areas, was expected over Belize and northern Guatemala, the Yucatan peninsula and the states of Tabasco and Veracruz.
+Rainfall of 4 to 8 inches (10 to 20 cm), and possibly 12 inches (30 cm) in some areas, was expected over Belize and northern Guatemala, the Yucatan peninsula and the states of Tabasco and Veracruz.

 August and September are usually the most active months of the Atlantic-Caribbean hurricane season, which runs from June 1 to November 30.

-(Additional reporting by Isela Serrano in Cancun and Liz Diaz Gabriel Stargardter in Mexico City; editing by Vicki Allen and Mohammad Zargham)
+(Additional reporting by Isela Serrano in Cancun, Liz Diaz Gabriel Stargardter in Mexico City; editing by Vicki Allen and Mohammad Zargham)

-(This story was refiled to remove reference to port reopening on officially corrected government information)